Lawful831/cliprecord/README.md

 # cliprecord
- A rust clip video system that doesn't wants your soul
+ A minimal rust video clipping system that doesn't wants your soul